-If you are planning to spend your holidays in Dubrovnik, you might want to know how to get there, below we have listed the various travel options as well as our travel recommendations.
+If you are planning to spend your holidays in Dubrovnik, you may want to know how to get there.
+There is a list of various travel options below, as well as our travel recommendations.

-If you are travelling by car from Zagreb, then our recommendation is to go to the highway exit Vrgorac and then continue by local roads in the direction of Dubrovnik.
-The highway to Dubrovnik is still under construction and the part Vrgorac – Ploce is planned to open on 30.06.2013.
-If you prefer to travel the coast road and enjoy the view of the sea, then you can choose a local road trip from Split to Dubrovnik.
-Travelling in the season will last a little longer, due to traffic jams, especially near major tourist sites such as Makarska.
+If you are travelling by car from Zagreb, then our recommendation would be to take the highway, exit the highway at Karamatici and then continue by local road in the direction of Dubrovnik.
+The highway to Dubrovnik is still under construction and currently, the last open part is Vrgorac – Ploce – Karamatici.
+The cost of the journey will be around 230 kuna.

-If you travel to Dubrovnik from direction Osijek (or Hungary, the Czech Republic, Slovakia, Poland…) then the shortest leg of the journey is through Bosnia and Herzegovina on the route Osijek -Slavonski Brod (or Brcko) – Sarajevo – Mostar Metkovic – Dubrovnik or Sarajevo – Foca – Trebinje – Dubrovnik.
+If you travel to Dubrovnik from the direction of Osijek (or Hungary, the Czech Republic, Slovakia, Poland etc), the shortest journey will be through Bosnia and Herzegovina on the route Osijek -Slavonski Brod (or Brcko) – Sarajevo – Mostar – Metkovic – Dubrovnik or Sarajevo – Foca – Trebinje – Dubrovnik.
 Through Bosnia and Herzegovina you should not violate the speed limits because there are frequent police controls.

-To arrive to Dubrovnik by car from Montenegro or from Herceg Novi, it should take an hour if there are no big traffic jams at the border crossing.
-Distance from Dubrovnik to Herceg Novi is 48 kilometers and tourists who stay in Herceg Novi often opt for day trips to Cavtat and Dubrovnik.
+Arriving to Dubrovnik by car from Montenegro should be an easy ride, it is around an hour from Herceg Novi, if there are no big traffic jams at the border crossing.
+Distance from Dubrovnik to Herceg Novi is 48 kilometers and tourists who stay in Herceg Novi often go for a day trip to Cavtat and Dubrovnik.

-Dubrovnik is very well connected to other cities in Croatia and also has good international links particularly to Bosnia and Herzegovina, Montenegro and Germany.
+Dubrovnik is very well connected to the other cities in Croatia and abroad, particularly to Bosnia and Herzegovina, Montenegro and Germany.

 Gruz port is located right next to the bus station and within the port there is Jadrolinija sales office (ferry ticket sales), exchange office, parking, cafe, supermarket, hotel Petka, several travel agencies and Dubrovnik Tourist Board information office.
-If you take a walk to the historic core of the city, it will take you twenty minutes.
+If you take a walk to the historic core of the city, you will need around twenty minutes.
 If you decide to take a taxi, the taxi stand is located close to the port and the fare to the historic core of the city is around 70 kuna.
-Be sure to arrange a taxi cost in advance.

 Arrival in Dubrovnik by train

-There are no options of train travel to Dubrovnik.
+There are no train options when traveling to Dubrovnik.